Sudirman: Negotiations with the Dutch

 Meanwhile, Sjahrir continued to work on negotiations with the Allied forces.
 On 7 October 1946, Sjahrir and the former Dutch Prime Minister, Wim Schermerhorn, agreed to work towards a ceasefire.
 The discussions were to be moderated by the British diplomat Lord Killearn and involved Sudirman.
 He took a specially commissioned train to Jakarta, departing on 20 October.
 However, he ordered it to return to Yogyakarta when Dutch troops refused to allow him and his men to enter the city with their weapons, feeling that such an order violated his sense of honour; the Dutch apologised, construing the events as a misunderstanding.
 Sudirman took another train in late October, arriving at Gambir Station in Jakarta on 1 November, where he was greeted by large crowds.
 The discussions in Jakarta resulted in the drafting of the Linggadjati Agreement on 15 November; the agreement was ratified on 25 March 1947, despite heavy opposition from Indonesian nationalists.
 Sudirman was vocally against the agreement, which he found to be detrimental to Indonesian interests, but considered himself obliged to follow his orders.

 In early 1947, with the Linggadjati Agreement granting relative peace, Sudirman began work on consolidating the TKR with various laskar.
 As part of a committee, Sudirman began reorganising the military; they reached an agreement in May 1947, and on 3 June 1947 the Indonesian National Armed Forces (Tentara Nasional Indonesia, or TNI) was formalised; it consisted of TKR forces and various laskar groups, which Sudirman had included only after realising the extent of their manipulation by the political parties.
 However, the ceasefire obtained through the Linggadjati Agreement was not long lasting.
 On 21 July 1947 the Dutch forces – which had occupied areas left by the British during their withdrawal – launched Operation Product, and quickly gained control of large swaths of Java and Sumatra; the national government in Yogyakarta remained untouched.
 Sudirman called the army to fight, using the code "Ibu Pertiwi is calling!
-Ibu Pertiwi is calling!", and later delivered several speeches over RRI in an unsuccessful attempt to encourage soldiers to fight against the Dutch.
+Ibu Pertiwi is calling!", and later delivered several speeches over RRI in an attempt to encourage soldiers to fight against the Dutch.
 However, the Indonesian soldiers were unprepared and their lines crumbled quickly.